qakaio/qakaio/README.md

 <hr>

-On 07/03/2023, after a long conversation with people bragging about the situation below, they threatened to death by comingo to my apartment to literally shot me.
-I am not sure who I am dealing with, but that started because they started a fight that has nothing to do with me.

 Two years ago, I noticed that people from the entire world can talk to me from any distance, like telepathy.
 If you know what I am talking about, please keep reading until the end.
 Please find someone trustworthy to confirm everything below if necessary. <b>You can save a few human lives, trust me.</b>